-There were examples of good practice found throughout the inspection in relation to staff recruitment, induction, training, supervision and appraisal, adult safeguarding, infection prevention and control, risk management and the home's environment.
+There were examples of good practice found throughout the inspection in relation to staff training, adult safeguarding, infection prevention and control, risk management and the home's environment.

 6.5 Is care effective?

 The right care, at the right time in the right place with the best outcome